You know how squats and deadlifts tire you out so much?

 All other measures of central fatigue in Latella et al’s study (ICF, LICI and SICI) showed no impairments at any point during the studied 72-hour recovery period.
 Even directly post-workout they were unaffected.
 So only certain aspects of CNS functioning seem to be susceptible to fatigue.

-In conclusion, CNS fatigue is largely acute.
+CNS fatigue is largely acute.
 It normally doesn’t take days for the CNS to recover.
 The CNS can recover within minutes.

 CNS fatigue is a topic so filled with broscience that many people literally don’t get anything right about it.
 Central fatigue normally lasts seconds or minutes, not days.
 CNS fatigue results largely from local muscle damage and endurance tasks, not maximal strength exercises.
 In my experience, many people confuse mental, psychological fatigue with CNS fatigue.
 These are very different things.
 Squats and deadlifts are very mentally taxing for multiple reasons.

 - They’re arguably the most technical of all strength training exercises, so you need to focus intensely on your technique.

 - There’s a relatively high risk of injury if you mess up or fail a rep due to the heavy weights involved.
 Gotta drop a dumbbell during biceps curls?
 No problem.
 Get stuck in the bottom of a squat with 400 pounds on your back?
 Problem.

 - Many people care a lot about their strength in the powerlifts, so their performance is tied to their ego.

 - You train a whole lot of different muscles at the same time, so the demands on your cardiorespiratory system and total muscular effort are very high.